DavidOberholzer/CDoomStyleEngine/README.md

 ## Todos && Notes

-* Maybe add falling slower than instant.
+* Improve head bob reverting to standard height.
 * Mouse support.
 * Funny edges... not a result of the line drawing.
-Its when integer results of floating point calculations vary.
+It's when integer results of floating point calculations vary.